Ismail Adil Shah: Death

 During his campaign against the Golconda Sultanate he fell ill and died in 1534 A.D.
 He was buried at the Gogi village.
 A mahal and a mosque are ascribed to him.
-After his death his son Mallu, the eldest was crowned however he was deposed through the efforts of his grandmother and General Asad Khan.
-His younger brother Ibrahim Adil Shah I was declared as the king.
+After his death his eldest son Mallu was crowned.
+However, he was deposed through the efforts of his grandmother and General Asad Khan.
+His younger brother Ibrahim Adil Shah I was then declared king.